WeegeeNumbuh1/FlightGazer/docs/FlightGazer-docstring-compendium.md

         the API fetcher outside of the normal signaling path.
 This occurs when the API result expires while the focus plane is selected and there are no other planes in the area to naturally cause AirplaneParser to initiate the normal work chain.
-When running normally, both DisplayFeeder and PrintToConsole will try to trigger the API fetcher almost simultaneously, however, as signal calls are queued, only the first call will succeed.
-The subsequent call will then cause the handler to finish early as there is now a result from the previous call.
-With the lasagna architecture in place, the next loop or two (depending on how fast the API responds) will read the result of this forced API refresh, as designed.
-Additional note: when the normal signal chain is traversed with a stale entry in the results deque, the API fetcher will handle the signal from AirplaneParser first, then the calls from extract_API_results() will follow.
+In this case, only DisplayFeeder is able to use extract_API_results() with the trigger flag.
+Additional note: when the normal signal chain is traversed with a stale entry in the results deque, the API fetcher will handle the signal from AirplaneParser first, then the calls from extract_API_results() will follow, as long as `api_results_waiting` is False.

     6 = API_Scheduler() will trigger an API call if `focus_plane` is present and the thread switches API access "on" when it was previously "off"